marc2332/freya/README.md

 - Hooks crate for text editing, animating, theming..

 ### Goals 😁
-- Performant
-- Low memory usage
+- Performant and low memory usage
-- Lightweight
 - Good developer experience
-- Cross platform
+- Cross-platform
+- Provide accessibility APIs
+- Provide testing APIs
+- Provide useful built-in components and hooks

 ## Status ⌚

-You can see the tracking [issues](https://github.com/marc2332/freya/issues?q=is%3Aopen+is%3Aissue+label%3Atracking) labeled with the `tracking` label to know what features are implemented and which ones are not, yet.
+You can see the tracking [issue](https://github.com/marc2332/freya/issues/200) to know what features are implemented and which ones are not, yet.

 [MIT License](./LICENSE.md)